 Students may be granted a leave of absence in cases of illness or other extenuating circumstances.
 Students may apply for a leave of absence only after they have been successfully engaged in coursework in the Master of Science in Occupational Therapy program.
 Students are required to submit a letter detailing the length of leave requested and the reason for the request to the Department Chair.
 The letter will be reviewed by the Department Chair and faculty.
 The student will be informed of the status of their request within 15 days.
 If a leave of absence is granted, faculty will work with the student to determine any remedial work that must be completed prior to the student being allowed to re-start in the MSOT program.
-Students must complete Level II Fieldwork and experiential requirements within 12 months following completion of the didactic portion of the program.
-MSOT degree completion must be done by end of summer term August 2028.
+Students must complete Level II Fieldwork and experiential requirements within 24 months following completion of the didactic portion of the program.